-Students interested in joining a Panhellenic Assocation Sorority may do so through both Primary Recruitment and Continuous Open Bidding
+Students interested in joining a Panhellenic Association Sorority may do so through both Primary Recruitment, and Continuous Open Bidding

 The processes and timing for a student to join a fraternity or sorority at Michigan vary depending on the organization.
 There are four councils and over 50 organizations that are affiliated with Fraternity & Sorority Life and recognized by the University.

-In Fall 2019 new eligibility requirments will be implemented.
-Make sure to read an understand the information.
+In Fall 2019 new eligibility requirements will be implemented.